nucypher/taco-web/README.md

 ## 1. Install `nucypher-ts`

-To start, we need to install the `nucypher-ts` library - A TypeScript library for using access control in the browser.
-To install it, run the following command:
+To start, we need to install the `nucypher-ts` library:

 ```
 yarn add @nucypher/nucypher-ts